-9.2.1 Threats to High Conservation Values are identified using Best Available Information.

-- 9.2.2 Management strategies and actions are developed to maintain and/or enhance the identified High Conservation Values and to maintain associated High Conservation Value Areas prior to implementing potentially harmful management activities. - 9.2.3 Affected rights holders, affected and interested stakeholders and experts are engaged in the development of management strategies and actions to maintain and/or enhance the identified High Conservation Values. - 9.2.4 Management strategies are developed to protect core areas. - 9.2.5 The vast majority of each Intact Forest Landscape is designated as core area. - 9.2.6 The strategies developed are effective to maintain and/or enhance the High Conservation Values. - 9.2.7 Management strategies allow limited industrial activity within core areas only if all effects of industrial activity including fragmentation: - 1) Are restricted to a very limited portion of the core area; - 2) Do not reduce the core area below 50,000 ha, and - 3) Will produce clear, substantial, additional, long-term conservation and social benefits - 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
+- 9.2.1 Threats to High Conservation Values are identified using Best Available Information. - 9.2.2 Management strategies and actions are developed to maintain. enhance_and/or restore the identified High Conservation Values and to maintain associated High Conservation Value Areas prior to implementing potentially harmful management activities. - 9.2.3 Indigenous Peoples, affected and interested stakeholders and experts are engaged in the development of management strategies and actions to maintain, enhance_and/or restore the identified High Conservation Values. - 9.2.4 The vast majority of each Intact Forest Landscape is designated as core area. - 9.2.5 Development within Intact Forest Landscapes core areas is allowed only if such development: - 1) Cannot be located outside core areas; - 2) Affects a very limited portion of the core area; and - 1)3) Produces clear, substantial, additional, long-term conservation and social benefits. - 9.2.6 The management strategies and actions are effective to maintain, enhance and/or restore the High Conservation Values .

+- 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
 These strategies and actions shall implement the precautionary approach and be proportionate to the scale, intensity and risk of management activities.
-(C9.3 P&C V4) - 9.3.1 The High Conservation Values and the High Conservation Value Areas on which they depend are maintained and/or enhanced, including by implementing the strategies developed. - 9.3.2 The strategies and actions prevent damage and avoid risks to High Conservation Values, even when the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of High Conservation Values are uncertain. - 9.3.3 Core areas are protected consistent with Criterion 9.2. - 9.3.4 Limited industrial activity in core areas is consistent with Indicator 9.2.7. - 9.3.5 Activities that harm High Conservation Values cease immediately and actions are taken to restore and protect the High Conservation Values. - 9.4 The Organization shall demonstrate that periodic monitoring is carried out to assess changes in the status of High Conservation Values, and shall adapt its management strategies to ensure their effective protection.
+(C9.3 P&C V4) - 9.3.1 The High Conservation Values^{} and the High Conservation Value Areas^{} on which they depend are maintained, enhanced and/or restored^{}including by implementing the strategies developed. - 9.3.2 The strategies and actions prevent damage and avoid risks to High Conservation Values_even when the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of High Conservation Values are uncertain. - 9.3.3 Activities that harm High Conservation Values cease immediately and actions are taken to restore and protect the High Conservation Values. - 9.4 The Organization shall demonstrate that periodic monitoring is carried out to assess changes in the status of High Conservation Values, and shall adapt its management strategies to ensure their effective protection.
 The monitoring shall be proportionate to the scale, intensity and risk of management activities, and shall include engagement with affected stakeholders, interested stakeholders and experts.
-(C9.4 P&C V4) - 9.4.1 A program of periodic monitoring assesses: - 1) Implementation of strategies;

-- 2) The status of High Conservation Values, including High Conservation Value Areas on which they depend; and - 3) The effectiveness of the management strategies and actions for the protection of High Conservation Values, to fully maintain and/or enhance-the High Conservation Values. - 9.4.2 The monitoring program includes engagement with affected rights holders, affected and interested stakeholders and experts. - 9.4.3 The monitoring program has sufficient scope, detail and frequency to detect changes in High Conservation Values, relative to the initial assessment and status identified for each High Conservation Value. - 9.4.4 Management strategies and actions are adapted when monitoring or other new information show that these strategies and actions are insufficient to ensure the maintenance and/or enhancement of High Conservation Values.
+(C9.4 P&C V4) - 9.4.1 A program of periodic monitoring assesses: - 1) Implementation of strategies; - 2) The status of High Conservation Values, including High Conservation Value Areas_on which they depend; and - 3) The effectiveness of the management strategies and actions for the protection of High Conservation Values to fully maintain and/or enhance-the High Conservation Values. - 9.4.2 The monitoring program includes engagement with Indigenous Peoples, affected and interested stakeholders and experts. - 9.4.3 The monitoring program has sufficient scope, detail and frequency to detect changes in High Conservation Values relative to the initial assessment and status identified for each High Conservation Value. - 9.4.4 Management strategies and actions are adapted when monitoring^{} or other new information show that these strategies and actions are insufficient to ensure the maintenance, enhancement and/or restoration of High Conservation Values.